Interested in pursuing a nationally competitive fellowship? Outlined below are the steps to get you started!

 Step 5.
-During your meeting with Cindy, you will discuss in greater depth the information you have provided on the Student Information Form, and decide on your next actions steps and an appropriate timeline.
+During your meeting with Cindy, you will discuss the information you have provided on your Student Information Form, discuss the next steps for your application, and create an appropriate timeline of events.

 Cindy will also review the many ways in which the Office of student Fellowships and Research can